Sicario: Day of the Soldado: Critical response

-Sequel
+Potential sequel

-In June 2018, prior to the release of Soldado, producer Trent Luckinbill stated that a third film is in development.
+In June 2018, before the release of Soldado, producer Trent Luckinbill stated that a third film was in development.
 In January 2021, it was noted that the producers hoped to start filming of a third installment in the spring or summer of that year.
-It was revealed that the third film will be named Sicario: Capos.
+It was revealed that the third film was going to be named Sicario: Capos.
 In February 2021, producer Molly Smith said the film was still in development.
+In September 2023, it was reported that a script was being written before the 2023 Writers Guild of America strike, with writers ready to continue whenever the strike should end.
+In late October 2023, Christopher McQuarrie was confirmed to be involved in the third film, with producers saying the script was nearly complete.
+GQ magazine renewed rumours of the start of casting and storyline development in 2023 and there was more speculation in 2024.